John Agrue

-John William Agrue (September 11, 1947 – June 29, 2009) was an American serial killer.
-Convicted of killing his sister-in-law in Illinois in 1966, he would later be paroled and moved to Colorado, where he committed at least two additional murders in 1982.
-He never stood trial for these latter crimes, and was identified as the killer posthumously via DNA profiling.
+John William Agrue (September 11, 1947 – June 29, 2009) was an American serial killer who murdered at least two women in Longmont, Colorado, from June to July 1982, after having served 14 years in prison for the murder of his sister-in-law in Illinois.
+He was arrested after attempting to kidnap a third victim but was not initially linked to the murders, and thus he was only convicted of kidnapping and served six years in prison.
+He lived in freedom until his death in June 2009, with the murders only being linked to him via DNA evidence in the early 2010s.

 Murder of Susan Marino

-On July 21, 1966, Agrue met with his 15-year-old sister-in-law Suzanne "Susan" Marino in downtown Joliet, Illinois and asked her to accompany him to the nearby Hammel Woods forest reserve.
+On July 21, 1966, an 18-year-old Agrue met with his 15-year-old sister-in-law Suzanne "Susan" Marino in downtown Joliet, Illinois and asked her to accompany him to the nearby Hammel Woods forest preserve.
 When they arrived there, he started making romantic advances towards her, only to be promptly rejected.
 Angered, Agrue pulled out a small knife and stabbed her approximately a dozen times, killing Marino in the process.
 Later that day, he returned to his home and admitted the murder to his wife, who initially did not believe his claims.
 To prove his guilt, he drove her to the crime scene and showcased where he had left Marino's purse and shoes.

 After this, Agrue's wife began urging him to surrender himself to the authorities.
 He instead went to a local church and confessed to the priest, who promptly contacted the authorities.
 Agrue was taken into custody two days later, and during subsequent interviews, he admitted that he had killed Marino because she opposed his advances towards her.
 Due to his confession and overwhelming evidence implicating him in the crime, Agrue was swiftly convicted, sentenced to a 20-to-50 years prison term and transferred to the Joliet Correctional Center.

 Imprisonment, escape, and recapture

 In December 1975, Agrue was transported to the University of Illinois Hospital in Chicago, where he was to undergo surgery to donate his kidney to his sister, Kathleen.
 For this occasion, about 50 prison employees volunteered to supervise him on their days off, as there were fears that he might use the opportunity to escape.
 The operation was delayed until May 4, and after its success, he was ordered to remain there until he could fully recuperate.

 On May 11, Agrue was reported missing from the hospital by one of the security guards.
 Earlier that day, he had snuck out of a bathroom window and stolen a car, which he abandoned after reaching state lines.
-From there, he used two fake IDs, hitchhiked and stole other cars during his travels through the various states, with his supposed destination being California.
+From there, he used two fake IDs, hitchhiked, and stole other cars during his travels through the various states, with his supposed destination being California.
 About a week later, however, he was captured in Central City, Nebraska, after somebody reported that their car had been stolen.
 Agrue offered no resistance during the arrest, and was later extradited back to Illinois to serve the remainder of his sentence.